ThingSet/thingset.github.io/docs/2a_general.md

 The recorded data category is used for history-dependent data like error memory, energy counters or min/max values of certain measurements.
 In contrast to data of output category, recorded data cannot be obtained through measurement after reset, so the current state has to be stored in non-volatile memory on a regular basis.

-Factory calibration is only accessible for the manufacturer after authentication.
+Factory calibration data nodes are only accessible for the manufacturer after authentication.

 Excecutable data means that they trigger a function call in the device firmware.
-Currently, only void functions without any parameters are supported.
+Child nodes of the executable node can be used to define parameters that can be passed to the function.

 Data node IDs are stored as unsigned integers.
 The firmware developer should assign the lowest IDs to the most used data objects, as they consume less bytes during transfer (see CBOR representation of unsigned integers).